-The ancient island of Elba is the emerald gem of the Arcipelago Toscano National Park.
-When the ancient goddess of love and beauty was born from the sea foam, seven precious stones fell from her headband, thus forming the enchanting islands of Gorgona, Capraia, Pianosa, Montecristo, Giglio, Giannutri - and, of course, Elba.
+Located in the Tyrrhenian Sea off the coast of Italy, the island of Elba is the emerald jewel of the Tuscan Archipelago.
+When Aphrodite, the ancient Greek goddess of love and beauty was born from the foam of the sea, 7 precious stones fell from her headband, forming the 7 enchanting islands of Gorgona, Capraia, Pianosa, Montecristo, Giglio, Giannutri and Elba.

 Elba offers a versatility that can be enjoyed not only by less experienced sailors and families with children alike, but also by more adventurous sailors.
 A longer trip can be made to Corsica in a little over four hours.
 Sailing parties frequently encounter pods of dolphins whilst making the trip from Capraia to Corsica.

-- The wreckage of the Elviscot freighter, frequented by shoals of fish, is easily accessible for snorkeling.
+- The wreckage of the Elviscot freighter, frequented by shoals of fish, is easily accessible for snorkelling.

 - Small family pubs and trattorias offer local delicacies.